ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-bit-slice.md

 # FeatureBase bitmaps part 2 - Bit-sliced bitmaps
 {: .no_toc }

-Bit-slicing data involves creating a single bitmap for each power of 2.
-This involves:
+Bit-sliced data creates a single bitmap for each power of 2.
-* converting the number to base-2
-* creating a single bitmap for each power of 2

 This approach means FeatureBase can represent any number in the 64-bit range (10^19) using only 64 bitmaps.

 {% include page-toc.md %}